Earnings (Loss) Per Share

 |Earnings (Loss) Per Share||

-The following table sets forth the computation of basic and diluted earnings per share for the three and six months ended June 30, 2020 and 2019 (in thousands except per share amounts):
+The following table sets forth the computation of basic and diluted earnings per share (in thousands except per share amounts):

 We had securities which could potentially dilute basic earnings per share, but were excluded from the computation of diluted earnings (loss) per share for all periods presented, as their effect would have been antidilutive.
 These securities consist of the following (in thousands):